All you need to know to add closed captions to video calls, Netflix, and more

 On iOS devices

-Apple hasn’t yet announced anything similar to Live Caption for iOS, but you can still enable captions for recorded content across the operating system.
+So far, Apple hasn’t enabled anything similar to Live Caption for iOS, but they have announced the feature will be coming to iPhones, iPads, and Macs later this year.
+That said, you can still enable captions for recorded content across the operating system.
 From Settings, pick Accessibility, then Subtitles & Captioning; the next screen will let you switch captions on or off, and change their visual appearance.

 As on Android, this will only work for apps that recognize the accessibility setting in iOS, but quite a number do—Amazon Prime Video and the default TV video app are two that will turn on captions in line with the general iOS settings.
 If you only want to turn this feature on while watching on the TV app, you can activate it by tapping the subtitles icon (a square speech bubble) on the playback screen.